 Sociology 308 Writing for Sociology Students (3)

 English 301 Advanced College Writing (3)

 English 360 Scientific and Technical Report Writing (3)

-English 365 Legal Writing (3)

 Service-Learning Requirement

-All Sociology majors who fall under the fall 2002 catalog or later must complete a service-learning requirement in one of their sociology courses.
+All sociology majors are encouraged to take advantage of the service learning opportunities offered as an optional part of some courses each semester.
 Many sociology classes offer assignments with a service-learning component and these are noted in the schedule of classes offered each semester.
 In these, the student performs some service to a community agency that is integrated with course work.
 Students are expected to meet the needs of the community organization while they learn from their service experience and enhance their learning in the course.
 Please see your departmental adviser if assistance is needed in finding a class with service-learning.

-Second Language Graduation Requirement

-Students in the Bachelor of Arts in Sociology program who enter Cal State Fullerton as first-time freshmen in Fall 2006, or who enter a community college in Fall 2006 with intent to transfer to Cal State Fullerton, will be required to show proficiency in a second language

-as a condition of graduation with a bachelor's degree (see "Graduation Requirements for the Bachelor's Degree" elsewhere in this catalog.)

 Electives (21 units)

 Students are to select a minimum of 21 units of elective course work in sociology consistent with their career objectives.

 Concentration Options

 As part of the 21 units in elective courses, sociology majors have the option of selecting one of the following concentrations in consultation with a faculty member.
 A concentration consists of twelve units selected from the courses listed within each concentration below.
 Students must take the required course (or one of the required courses) as one of the four courses.

 Students choosing the option of a concentration must complete a capstone experience.
 Students will choose and complete this project under the mentorship of any faculty member who is willing to be a mentor.
 The capstone experience itself must be arranged with the mentor ahead of time and before beginning the capstone experience.
-The capstone experience may include, but is not limited to, a research project, fieldwork culminating in a written or oral presentation and/or other appropriate assignments.
+The capstone experience may include, but is not limited to, a research project, fieldwork culminating in a written or oral presentation, and/or other appropriate assignments.
 The written portion of the capstone experience shall include a combination of both sociological conceptual schemes as well as empirical findings.
 It is advisable that the capstone experience be completed before turning in the graduation check form to the graduation unit.

 FAMILY

 Required Course (3 units)

 Sociology 351 Sociology of Families (3)

 Electives (9 units)

 Choose nine units from the following:

 Sociology 353 Sociology of Childhood (3)

-Sociology 354 Sex Roles and Gender (3)
+Sociology 354 Sociology of Gender (3)

-Sociology 355 Women in Contemporary Society (3)
+Sociology 355 Women in Contemporary Societies (3)

-Sociology 381 Sociology of Human Sexuality (3)
+Sociology 381 Sociology of Sexualities (3)

 Sociology 385 Family Violence (3)

 Sociology 459 Sociology of Marital Dissolution (3)

 Sociology 495 Internship (3)

 GERONTOLOGY

 Required Course (3 units)

 Sociology 133 Introduction to Gerontology (3)

 Electives (9 units)

 Choose nine units from the following: